CARE AND USE OF YOUR DEVICE

 Thanks to John, Ethan had new legs by August and was up and walking without help by December.
 It was heartwarming to see our baby boy walk again but then something happened after only walking independently for one week.

 John did everything he could to try and comfort Ethan’s sudden change.
 Ethan was experiencing extreme pain in his right leg.
 I trusted John and knew he literally did everything he could do to try and ease his pain and once he was at the end of the line he didn’t give up on us.
 He suggested we see his orthopedic doctor once more.
 (We had seen his orthopedic throughout this but the pain issue was not resolved) After weeks of appointments, we finally discovered he had neuroma.

 June of this year, he had surgery, removed the neuromas and is healed and ready to try again.
 John currently is making a brand new custom prosthetic and tomorrow is the big day.
 We will be there to try on the new legs, which he turned into Spider-Man designed prosthetics (using fabric) and hopefully we will see our Ethan walking again very soon!

-I cannot say enough great things about John and S&S. He himself is our super hero.
+I cannot say enough great things about John and S&S. He himself is our superhero.
 Ethan was always afraid of new people and would scream with John.
-John never let it bother him or show any issues when Ethan would scream for an hour straight at his appointments.
-Instead John got to Ethan’s level and brought him in two old ninja turtles that were his sons.
+John never let it bother him or showed any issues when Ethan would scream for an hour straight at his appointments.
+Instead, John got to Ethan’s level and brought him in two old ninja turtles that were his sons.
 He gave them to Ethan on one very long appointment and Ethan stopped crying and has not cried since.
 Ethan loves John and gets excited to know John is helping make his “feet” and looks forward to the appointments!

 Scheck and Siress will be the only place I will go to!
 No matter how far I have to drive!
 The staff up front is also always friendly and ready to assist!